oddballteam/openconnect-tinyproxy/README.md

 # openconnect-tinyproxy

 This container runs `tinyproxy` in the background before starting `openconnect`.
 This allows you to point a browser at the proxy in order to reach VPN only sites while leaving the rest of your computer's network unshackled.
-For best performance, run a second browser pointed at the proxy so your primary browser is free.

 ## Why